 All the results are admissible in court.
-There is a chain of custody procedure with each process from the collection of the sample right through to the resulting of the report.
-We do tests for courts for legal proceedings, medical aids, deceased estate claims, insurance claims, private, collection of samples from corpses, social workers, retirement claims, genealogy, kinship, siblingship
+We do tests for courts for legal proceedings, medical aids, deceased estate claims, insurance claims, private, collection of samples from corpses, social workers, retirement claims, genealogy, kinship, siblingship.

 It is preferable for all parties to be together in the same room with sample collection so that the individuals can be identified and there is no doubt as to the participating parties.
 If both parties agree, the sample can be collected at separate depots or at different times at the same depot and the samples analysed together as one test in the laboratory.

 Paternity: Maintenance, birth certificate, identity documents, confirmation.